Robustifying ML-powered Network Classifiers with PANTS: Evaluation

-The features extracted by the feature engineering module for different applications are listed in the Appendix in ~\S\ref{apdx:sec:feat}.
-All the datasets are applied with basic data cleaning.
-Any flow with only one packet is removed as calculating interarrival times requires at least two packets.
+The features extracted by the feature engineering module for different applications are listed in the Appendix in~\S\ref{apdx:sec:feat}.

-\mypara{ML models} For each application, we train four commonly used ML classifiers independently.
-They are Multilayer Perceptron (MLP), Random Forest (RF), Transformer (TF) and Convolutional Neural-Network (CNN).
-They exemplify different ML approaches, including (deep) neural network-based and tree-based techniques.
-Meanwhile, they also represent different processing pipelines.
-MLP and RF use a non-differentiable and non-invertible feature engineering module, which extracts statistical features that are then used as input to the models to predict the labels.
-TF and CNN are end-to-end differentiable: packet sequences are directly encoded as a sequence of interarrival times, packet direction and packet length for classification.
-The maximum sequence length is set to 400.
+\mypara{Application implementations} For each application, we train four commonly used ML classifiers independently.
+They are Multilayer Perceptron (MLP), Random Forest (RF), Transformer (TF) and Convolutional Neural-Network (CNN) to cover multiple ML approaches, and processing pipelines (\ie end-to-end differentiable or not).
 The details of the hyperparameters used for each model are explained in the Appendix in \S\ref{apdx:sec:hp}.
-Table~\ref{tab:basic_ml_perf} shows the performance of these 4 ML classifiers.
+Table~\ref{tab:basic_ml_perf} shows the performance of these three \netApps.
 For each dataset, the training set ($D_{train}$) and the testing set ($D_{test}$) are following a 80\%:20\% random split.
 ML models are trained on $D_{train}$, and the performance is evaluated on $D_{test}$.

-\mypara{Attacker's capability} To show the flexibility of \sys, we evaluate two realistic threat models.
-The two models correspond to attackers located at the end host and in-path, respectively.
-The attackers at the end host are stronger as they can delay packets, inject packets, and append dummy payload to the existing packets.
+\mypara{Attacker's capability} We evaluate two threat models that correspond to attackers located at the end host and in-path.
+The attackers at the end host (\ie server or client) can delay packets, inject packets, and append dummy payload to the existing packets of one direction.
 To preserve the flow's semantics, we consider that the end-host attacker can only delay the flow up to 20\% of the original flow's duration, inject at most 20 packets, and append dummy payload to at most 20\% of the packets.
-Of course any flow-wide or packet-level constraint would work.
-The in-path attackers are weaker as they can only delay packets.
-An in-path attacker can only delay at most 20\% of the original flow's duration.
-Note that our assumption considers a single attacker at a time, thereby restricting the manipulation to one direction of flow.
-Adding more threat models to \sys consists of adding the relevant constraints.
+The in-path attackers can only delay packets of one direction at most 20\% of the original flow's duration.
+We selected these two models because they represent realistic and rational attackers, but thanks to \sys flexibility one can easily add more threat models by adding the relevant constraints as we do in Fig.~\ref{fig:more-threat}.

+\mypara{Baselines} Since there is no related framework that aims to help the operator assess and enhance the robustness of \netApps, we compare \sys against the SOTA adversarial generation methods, Amoeba and BAP and a synthetic data generator, NetShare.